Global-Ecosystems-Atlas/cross-referencing/README.md

 A full explanation of the cross-referencing process can be found [here](https://portals.iucn.org/library/sites/library/files/documents/2025-026-En.pdf)

 ### Repository structure
-This repository contains the code and resources required to incorporated datasets into the Global Ecosystems Atlas:
+This repository contains the code and resources required to incorporate datasets into the Global Ecosystems Atlas:

 * Membership matrix templates.
 See p31 of the guidelines for more information on how these are completed.
 Templates are available [here](https://github.com/Global-Ecosystems-Atlas/cross-referencing/tree/main/resources/01-membership-matrix-templates).
 * Complete membership matrices.
 Once membership assignments have been made, these will be available [here](https://github.com/Global-Ecosystems-Atlas/cross-referencing/tree/main/resources/02-membership-matrix-complete)